CristianQiu/Unity-URP-Volumetric-Light/README.md

 # Requirements

-Unity 6.1 or above, along with its corresponding URP version and render graph.
+* Unity 6.1 or above.
+* URP.
+* Render graph.
+* Shader model 4.5 or above.

 # Features

-* Supports render graph.
 * Support for the main light, spot lights and point lights.
 * Shadows and light cookies support for the lights described above.
-* Realtime and mixed lights support.
+* Realtime and mixed lights.
 * APV and reflection probes sampling support.
 * Perspective and orthographic projection support.
 * Single pass VR rendering support.
 This is verified by users, since I do not work on VR.